 I believe that a tree is dangerous.
 What can I do?

 Do I need Council permission to cut down a dangerous tree that is covered by a Tree Preservation Order or in a Conservation Area?

 Commonly expressed concerns and general advice.

-The tree is too tall, too big, it has a broad crown:
+The tree is too tall / too big:

-A tall tree and/or a broad spreading crown does not, of itself, make it a dangerous tree.
+Significant height and/or a broad spreading crown do not, in themselves, make it a dangerous tree.
 Trees will grow depending on their type and on the presence of external influences such as adjacent structures, natural competition from other trees, soil type and fertility or microclimate.

 The tree sways when it is windy: